 The relationship between a Journalist and their audience is highly professional.
 The audience takes their work very seriously which necessitates the Journalist to preserve such a tone throughout the same.
 A piece of Journalism should never be biased.
 It can provide various points of view, representing several sides of a story.
 Although, it can never lean towards one.
 The composition must always be objective and fair.
 They form the pillars of Journalism.

 On the other hand, a blog is a regularly updated website or a web page run in a conversational and informal style.
 A blog can be sustained by an individual or a small group of people.
 They need not answer to anyone and have the freedom to create any sort of content.
-It is not necessary that they stick to fixed topics, reporting on issues predetermined by any organisation.
+They don't need to stick to fixed topics, reporting on issues predetermined by any organization.
 Usually, bloggers extract their data from newspapers, TV, etc., the field of Journalism.
 We can infer that all bloggers can be classified as Journalists but it does not apply when the roles are reversed.
 Unlike Journalism, Blogging is strictly limited to the internet.

 Journalism and Blogging are two spaces that are separated by a blurred line.
 The two of them share several things in common but are still discrete.

 Tags:#journalism #journalisminindia #verzeoindia